joestubbs/coe379L-sp24/docs/unit04/intro_to_transformers.rst

 Large Language Models (LLMs) and other transformer models.
 We'll take a look at what all of these terms mean momentarily, but first let's do a little

-The ``transformers`` package is available on from PyPI, so you can install it using pip, etc.,
+The ``transformers`` package is available on from PyPI, so if you ever need to, you can install it using pip, etc.,

 .. code-block:: console

   [container/virtualenv]$ pip install transformers

 but as always, we highly recommend that you use a container or virtualenv.
+You don't need to install it on your class VM and it is installed in the LLM class docker image, mentioned next.

 As mentioned, we'll be using a slightly different docker image as we work through the examples for this unit.
 The image is ``jstubbs/coe379l-llm``.
 Be aware that it is a large